svkucheryavski/mdatools/README.md

 How to install
 --------------

 The package is available from CRAN by usual installing procedure.
-However, due to restrictions in CRAN politics regarding number of submissions (one in 3-4 month), mostly major releases will be published there (with 2-3 weeks delay after GitHub release as more thorought testing is needed).
-To get the latest release plase use [GitHub sources](https://github.com/svkucheryavski/mdatools).
-You can [download](https://github.com/svkucheryavski/mdatools/releases) a zip-file with source package and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.9.6.tar.gz` and it is located in a current working directory, just run the following:
+However, due to restrictions in CRAN politics regarding number of submissions (one in 3-4 month), mostly major releases will be published there (with 2-3 weeks delay after GitHub release as more thorough testing is needed).
+You can [download](https://github.com/svkucheryavski/mdatools/releases) a zip-file with source package and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.10.0.tar.gz` and it is located in a current working directory, just run the following:

 ```
-install.packages('mdatools_0.9.6.tar.gz')
+install.packages("mdatools_0.10.0.tar.gz")
 ```

-If you have `devtools` package installed, the following command will install the latest release from the master branch of GitHub repository (do not forget to load the `devtools` package first):
+If you have `devtools` package installed, the following command will install the current developer version from the master branch of GitHub repository (do not forget to load the `devtools` package first):

 ```
-install_github('svkucheryavski/mdatools')
+install_github("svkucheryavski/mdatools")
 ```